aaronw2/led-controller-wrover32/README.md

 I2C:
 I2C is supported on pins IO21, IO22 and IO23, though one of those pins can also be used for a shared interruput line.

+Notes:
+Some pins serve multiple purposes.
+For example, two of the 5V I/O pins are shared.
+For example, IO5 is also connected to the FET for PWM and IO33 is also connected to the BCLK on the amplifier.
+If these are used, do not use the 5V I/Os for IO5 and/or IO33.
+If IO33 is used, do not hook up a speaker.

+IO18 and IO32 are dedicated for 5V I/O and IO27 is dedicated for the status
+LED and the output of that is useable for driving WS2812s or compatible 24-bit LEDs.

 Power: